yousefelassal/quote-cron/README.md

 > All phenomena are preceded by the mind, created by the mind, and have the mind as their master.

 > Much wisdom often goes with fewest words.

+> I do not know the American gentleman, god forgive me for putting two such words together.